Florida Institute of Technology: Rankings

-Times Higher Education ranks Florida Tech as one of the top 1,000 universities in the world and 245th in the U.S. FIT is also listed as a top 800 world university in the Shanghai rankings.
-U.S. News & World Report ranks Florida Tech 202nd among national universities in the U.S.
+Times Higher Education ranks Florida Tech as one of the top 1,000 universities in the world.
+Florida Tech was also listed as a top 800 world university in the 2017 Academic Ranking of World Universities.
+U.S. News & World Report ranks Florida Tech 231 among national universities in the U.S., 156 for undergraduate engineering programs, and 328 in social mobility.

-PayScale ranks Florida Tech 123rd in the U.S. based on return on investment (ROI).
+PayScale ranks Florida Tech 117 in the U.S. based on return on investment (ROI) earnings.
 In 2012, Bloomberg rated Florida Tech as the best Florida college in ROI, using their own methodology and data from PayScale.
 The Brookings Institution ranked Florida Tech first in Florida and 94th nationally for alumni earnings in 2015, also using data from PayScale.
-CollegeNET and PayScale ranked Florida Tech 902nd out of 1,363 colleges for enabling social mobility in 2017.
+CollegeNET ranked Florida Tech 1,012 out of 1,205 colleges for enabling social mobility in 2024.

-In 2018, Niche ranked FIT 190th out of 1,647 colleges in America after surveying students and recent alumni about their experiences on and off campus.
-The university received A's in the areas of academics, value, professors, diversity, campus food, and student life.
+In 2024, Niche ranked Florida Tech 221 out of 2,650 colleges in America after surveying students and recent alumni about their experiences on and off campus.
+The university received A's in the areas of academics, diversity, professors, and campus food.

 Barron's ranks Florida Tech a "best buy" in college education.
 Florida Tech is also listed as a top technical institution in the Fiske Guide to Colleges.
-Florida Tech was named by Times Higher Education as one of the top universities in the United States for graduate employability in 2016.
+Florida Tech was named by Times Higher Education as one of the top universities in the United States for graduate employability in 2024.

 Research

 Florida Tech is classified as a Doctoral University: Higher Research Activity.
-In 2018, Florida Tech was awarded $17.4 million in external research funding.
+In 2022, Florida Tech was awarded $17.7 million in external research funding.
 From 2009 to 2012, the number of Florida Tech faculty who serve as principal investigators increased by 100% including four recipients of the National Science Foundation (NSF) Career Awards.
 During this time period, five new interdisciplinary research institutes were initiated that are the focal point for Florida Tech undergraduate and graduate research.
 These new research university institutes include: